 - Parents DIC: Parents’ Dependency and Indemnity Compensation is an income-based monthly benefit for the parents of a military service member or veteran who has died.

 The Department of Veterans Affairs benefits claims and appeals process can be complicated.
-If a veteran or a veteran’s family members have received a denial of benefits to which they believe they are entitled, it is in their best interest to contact an attorney who is familiar with veterans benefits to assist them with the application and appeals process.
+If a veteran or a veteran’s family members have received a denial of benefits to which they believe they are entitled‚ it is in their best interest to contact a veterans benefits lawyer who is familiar with veterans benefits to assist them with the application and appeals process.